melanchall/drywetmidi/README.md

               });
 ```

-Using `CompressionPolicy.Default` option doesn't lead to losing of any data, so any unknown chunks and meta messages will be presented in the file.
+Using of the `CompressionPolicy.Default` option doesn't lead to losing of any data, so any unknown chunks and meta messages will be presented in the file.